 1st July 1997, a helicopter takes off, bearing away the last British governor, tear-stained amid jubilant fireworks from the mainland.
 His departure ended 156 years of British colonial rule.
-Two decades on, much has changed, but a surprising amount remains the same; this Fragrant Harbour retains its own independent legislature based on English common law, it still holds democratic elections, and it is still an economic powerhouse and one of the world's most important urban centres.
+Two decades on, much has changed, but a surprising amount remains the same: this Fragrant Harbour retains its own independent legislature based on English common law; it holds democratic elections; and remains one of the world's most important economic centres.
 This Special Administrative Region has, some would argue, been instrumental in providing a blueprint for the future of the entire People's Republic.

 - Cantonese & English